nicolas-vailliet-dynatrace/lab-environment-for-dynatrace-training/README.md

 ./azure-cli-deploy-vm-for-workshop.sh**

 You can create several ubuntu VM, for example for 2 VM with this domain name = dttrainingjll, we will create on azure these 2 VM :
-hostname : dttraining00.westeurope.cloudapp.azure.com with usr = USER00 & Pwd = Dynatrace@2019 & Size = Standard_F1
+VM1 : dttraining00.westeurope.cloudapp.azure.com with usr = USER00 & Pwd = Dynatrace@2019 & Size = Standard_F1
-hostname : dttrainingj01.westeurope.cloudapp.azure.com with usr = USER01 & Pwd = Dynatrace@2019 & Size = Standard_F1
+VM2 : dttrainingj01.westeurope.cloudapp.azure.com with usr = USER01 & Pwd = Dynatrace@2019 & Size = Standard_F1

 **EASYTRAVEL LAB**